jakesco/podman-services/README.md

 # Podman Services Collection

 A collection of scrips for building services in podman containers.
 Requires `buildah` and `podman`.
-Many of these use base images from DockerHub and can be converted to Docker containers by translating the `buildah` commands to a `Dockerfile`.
+Many of these use base images are from DockerHub and can be converted to Docker containers by translating the `buildah` commands to a `Dockerfile`.

 ## Containers